-Of the many restaurants and bars located here over 10 of them have rooftops including my personal favorite, The Breakfast Club.
-And in addition to housing popular brands, Westgate hosts regular events through the year.
-Events include comedy, workshops, book signings, story time, afternoon tea and much more!
+Of the many restaurants and bars located here over 10 of them have rooftops including my personal favourite, The Breakfast Club.
+And in addition to housing popular brands, Westgate hosts regular events throughout the year.
+Events include comedy, workshops, book signings, storytime, afternoon tea and much more!

 The food and drinks are absolutely worth the short drive out there.
 Walking is also an option if you’re feeling more adventurous.
 There is a nice grassy trail you can follow to get there which only takes about 30 minutes to walk.

 The Perch is one of Oxford’s oldest pubs having been on their site for at least 800 years.
-The building is made of a 17thcentury plaster-rubble with a traditional thatched roof and cozy inside.
+The building is made of 17thcentury plaster rubble with a traditional thatched roof and cosy inside.
 The patio and garden are absolutely exquisite and add to the charming atmosphere.

 Practical information, tips, tours and map to help plan your visit to Oxford

 If you are planning to visit Oxford for a day trip or perhaps longer there may be some questions you may be asking –